1986 Sudanese parliamentary election: Sudanese Communist Party

 Founded in 1946 by a group of Cairo University students, the SCP played a pioneering role in trade union activity among railwaymen and cotton-growing tenants in the Gezira.
 The party dominated the Gezira tenants' union and the national railway workers' movement.

 After Nimeiri's fall, the party opposed ties with Egypt or Libya and advocated for state-driven national planning.
 In the election, it ran a subdued campaign, recognizing the need for more time to regroup its base and out of fear of provoking religious backlash, which had happened before.
-The party attacked the NIF and pan-Arab Ba'th Party activists, although it occasionally cooperated with the latter in opposition to the NIF.
+The party attacked the NIF and pan-Arab Ba'ath Party activists, although it occasionally cooperated with the latter in opposition to the NIF.

-Arab Ba'th Socialist Party
+Arab Ba'ath Socialist Party

-The Iraqi-backed Arab Ba'th Socialist Party, led by brothers Badr al-Din Muddathir Amin and Taisir, invested heavily in the election campaign, with the primary goal of defeating the NIF, even extending both political and financial support to the Umma and the DUP.
+The Iraqi-backed Arab Ba'ath Socialist Party, led by brothers Badr al-Din Muddathir Amin and Taisir, invested heavily in the election campaign, with the primary goal of defeating the NIF, even extending both political and financial support to the Umma and the DUP.
 Its most impressive victory was backing the DUP candidate who took out the NIF leader.

 Other leftist

-Much of the Ba'th activists energy was spent debating with rival leftist, the Syrian Ba'th Party, the Arab Nasirite Socialist Party, the Islamic Socialist Party, and the allegedly Libyan-backed Popular Revolutionary Committees.
+Much of the Ba'ath activists' energy was spent debating with rival leftists, including the Syrian Ba'ath Party, the Arab Nasserite Socialist Party, the Islamic Socialist Party, and the allegedly Libyan-backed Popular Revolutionary Committees.

-The Arab Nasirite Socialist Party, Syrian Ba'th Party, the Marxist Union of Democratic National Forces, Socialist Labor Organization, and some regional groups formed the National Progressive Front, an electoral alliance.
+The Arab Nasserite Socialist Party, Syrian Ba'ath Party, the Marxist Union of Democratic National Forces, Socialist Labor Organization, and some regional groups formed the National Progressive Front, an electoral alliance.
 These groups were too small to have an impact on the national political scene and often ran against each other.
 Additionally, they were seen by Sudanese as non-indigenous parties, as opposed to the indigenous SCP.